 Darian Geddis ’20 was named the “Unsung Hero” for working “selflessly behind the scenes with a positive attitude to help in whatever capacity necessary.”
 Geddis serves as a mentor, has numerous leadership roles on campus, and has represented the College at national leadership and diversity conferences, all while avoiding the spotlight.

 The “Always Becoming” award was presented to Davion Washington Jr. ’21.
 It “honors a freshman who shows perseverance in upholding the values of the Office of Equity and Inclusion.”
-He was described as an “evolving leader” and “a reflection of the Lynchburg College vision to always becoming.”
+He was described as an “evolving leader” and “a reflection of the University of Lynchburg vision to always becoming.”

 Jer Bryant, director of the Wilmer Writing Center, was named “Voice of Inclusion.”
 The award “honors a student, faculty, or staff member who uses their voice to promote inclusion in their personal, professional, or collegiate journey.”
 Bryant was described as a “kind, emphatic, cooperative, and encouraging person who is extremely conscious and does a lot of work with the LGBT+ community, different ethnic groups, and has done substantial work with our international students as well.”